Delaware LLC Taxation for Non-US Residents

 Gather Necessary Documentation

 The first step is to ensure you have all the necessary documentation to file taxes for your LLC, including income statements, expense records and receipts, and any other documentation.
-Consulting a CPA or tax professional to ensure you have all documentation can save time when you’re ready to file.
+Consult a CPA or tax professional to ensure you have all documentation can save time when you’re ready to file.

 Decide on Your Tax Classification

 As a non-US resident, your Delaware LLC can be treated as a disregarded entity, a partnership, or a corporation for tax purposes.
-Which taxation structure you elect depends on the size of your business, type of business, and business goals.

 There are pros and cons to each, but most LLC owners choose a simple pass-through filing.
 However, if you elect to form a corporation, you benefit from additional favorable treatment in Delaware.